govuk-one-login/ipv-stubs/di-ipv-cimit-stub/README.md

 ### CIMIT lambda stubs
-This will create stub lambda's for CIMIT lambda's getContraIndicators, getContraIndicatorCredential, putContraIndicators and postMitigations
+This will create stubs for the CIMIT lambdas getContraIndicators, getContraIndicatorCredential, putContraIndicators and postMitigations
-The format of the postMitigations POST request should look like
+Sample postMitigations POST request should look like
 ```
 {
 	"govuk_signin_journey_id": "value1",